purelb/purelb/content/how_it_works/routers/_index.md

 ```

-In the example above, 172.31.1.1/32 has 5 equal cost routes indicated by _*_ showing that they are Forwarding Informatoin Base routes.
-Note this router is recieving these routes via two protocols, in this case the cluster has been configured with OSPF and BGP, BGP will take precidence therefore it provides the selected and FIB routes.
+In the example above, 172.31.1.1/32 has 5 equal cost routes indicated by _*_ showing that they are Forwarding Information Base routes.
+Note this router is receiving these routes via two protocols, in this case the cluster has been configured with OSPF and BGP, BGP will take precedence therefore it provides the selected and FIB routes.

 Depending on the router and its configuration, load balancing techniques will vary however they are all generally based upon a 4 tuple hash of sourceIP, sourcePort, destinationIP, destinationPort.
 The router will also have a limit to the number of ECMP paths that can be used, in modern TOR switches, this can be set to a size larger than a /24 subnet, however in old routers, the count can be less than 10.
 This needs to be considered in the infrastructure design and PureLB combined with routing software can help create a design that avoids this limitation.
 Another important consideration can be how the router load balancer cache is populated and updated when paths are removed, again modern devices provide better behavior.